pchapin/yeditor/README.md

 otherwise.
 All the necessary, precise legal language will be added later.

 Y is a simple, but effective cross platform editor.
-The supported platforms are Win32 consoles and Linux terminals (with some testing also on Cygwin).
+The supported platforms are Win32 consoles and Linux terminals (with some testing also on Cygwin and macOS).
 Some level of support also once existed for OS/2 text mode and DOS 16 bit targets.
-However, that support is largely untested.
+However, that support is largely untested, and maybe considerably broken.

 I invite you to play around with Y. Compile it, use it, and let me know what you think.
 If you find or fix a problem, send me email or, better yet, open an issue on GitHub or create a pull request.
-I can be reached at chapinp@acm.org.
+I can be reached at chapinp@proton.me.

 There is some sketchy documentation about Y in the doc directory.
 Some of that document is outdated and is in serious need of editing.
 Fixing the documentation is a work in progress.

-Peter C. Chapin
+Peter Chapin

 Prerequisites